larawayn/sqlalchemy-challenge/README.md

 To begin, use Python and SQLAlchemy to do climate analysis and data exploration of your climate database.
 All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* Choose the start and end date for your trip.
+* Choose the start and end date for your trip to Hawaii.
 Make sure that your vacation range is approximately 3-15 days total.

 * Use SQLAlchemy `create_engine` to connect to your sqlite database.